1495 – Garret Mór Fitzgerald, Eighth Earl of Kildare, is arrested in Dublin by Sir Edward Poynings, Lord Lieutenant of Ireland.

 2002 – Death of Spike Milligan, a comedian, writer, musician, poet, playwright, soldier, and actor.
 Milligan’s early life was spent in India, where he was born, but the majority of his working life was spent in the United Kingdom.
 He became an Irish citizen in 1962 after the British government declared him stateless.
 He was the co-creator, main writer and a principal cast member of ‘The Goon Show’, performing a range of roles including the popular Eccles.

-2002 – Enya was awarded a Grammy for Best New Age Album, ‘A Day Without Rain’ at the 44th Annual Grammy Awards held at the Staples Center in Los Angeles, CA.
+2002 – Enya was awarded a Grammy for Best New Age Album, ‘A Day Without Rain’ at the 44th Annual Grammy Awards held at the Staples Center in Los Angeles, CA. U2 won four awards including Record of the Year and Best Rock Album, while opening the show with a performance of “Walk On”.

 2002 – Ryanair Flight 296 catches fire at London Stansted Airport.
 Subsequent investigations criticize Ryanair’s handling of the evacuation.